ashwin713/Registration-form/README.md

 # Registration-form
-Make a registration form using ReactJS
+Design a registration form using ReactJS